 By the Middle Ages, the prominence of ginger within traditional German medicine was already firmly established.
 Having grown through the network of monastic medicine, which was the primary provider of medieval medical treatments, ginger root health benefits became widely known relatively quickly.
-Hildegard von Bingen (and later, Paracelsus), who recommended it as a remedy for gastrointestinal issues, was a prominent figure in propagating the medicinal uses of ginger.
+Paracelsus, who recommended it as a remedy for gastrointestinal issues, was a prominent figure in propagating the medicinal uses of ginger.

 Fresh, Dried and Ground Ginger

 Ginger root is widely available in two forms: dried and fresh.
 You can enjoy ginger root health benefits by eating either form.

 Fresh ginger is sold as young ginger and mature ginger.
 Mature ginger has tougher skin than young ginger as the skin typically hardens over time.
 The skin of young ginger is thin, so you can eat it.
 Mature ginger has a tough skin.
 So you need to peel the skin before consumption, that is excluding Ginger Tea where it is recommended to leave the skin.
 You can use either variety.
 You can shred, slice, or mince fresh ginger for use in foods or for medicinal purposes.

 Ginger powder is made from dried and ground ginger.
 It is included in a variety of products, including ginger root supplement capsules and ginger spice for cooking.
 During processing the powder is often mixed with other additives.
 When you are buying capsules, ensure that the product is natural and free of chemical additives, sugar, dyes, and binders.